 Even if you are asked to submit your flight tickets and hotel bookings, you should not book any flights/hotel until your UK visa is approved.

 For flights, get a price quote from British Airways which can be used as a flight itinerary for your UK visa application.
-Visa ticket booking agencies such as DummyTicket offers flight itineraries for the UK visa for a small fee, valid for 3 weeks.
+Visa ticket booking agencies such as DummyTicket offers flight itineraries for the UK visa for $19, valid for 2-3 weeks.